jantimon/gql-safeguard/README.md

 When using `@throwOnFieldError` in GraphQL queries, field errors are converted to exceptions that bubble up through your component tree.
 Without proper `@catch` directive protection, these exceptions can crash entire pages or app sections.

+The reason why `@catch` is enforced instead of React Error Boundaries: Error boundaries don't work during SSR, but `@catch` does.
+This makes `@catch` essential for server-side rendered applications.

 GQL Safeguard analyzes your TypeScript/TSX codebase to ensure every `@throwOnFieldError` directive is properly protected by a `@catch` directive in an ancestor field or fragment.

 ## Key Features